doctrine/doctrine-website-sphinx/site/2017/04/01/announcing-doctrine-4.rst

 Another big step towards the highly expected Developer eXperience was initially painful, as it required many of us to come out of the Java bubble we live in, but we know it will be for the best.
-With the re-introduction of Active Record the obvious next step is making all Doctrine utilities available in an easy and sane way: please welcome façades AND short method names!
+With the re-introduction of Active Record the obvious next step is making all Doctrine utilities available in an easy and sane way: please welcome static registries AND short method names!

 .. code-block:: php